-The second hypothesis posits that the specific social, cultural, and political networks that circulated between Europe and Third World regions during the 1960s and ‘70s facilitated the production of European films in and about South American, African, and Asian countries during the Cold War.
+The second hypothesis posits that the specific social, cultural, and political networks that circulated between Europe and Third World regions during the 1960s and ’70s facilitated the production of European films in and about South American, African, and Asian countries during the Cold War.
 While these transnational networks were rooted in shared political and ideological beliefs, as well as common cultural values and sensitivities, the production and content of the films often perpetuated long-standing colonial attitudes and stereotypes about the people and cultures they depicted.

-The third hypothesis posits that the specific political and cultural dynamics of the Cold War period created a unique ecosystem in European film industries that encouraged both the production and consumption of political films produced in and about the Global South, aimed at large global audiences.
-The end of the Cold War, which had fueled much of the political drama inspiring European transnational films of that era, led to a rapid decline in some filmmakers' careers, as seen with Costa-Gavras, or even a sudden halt, as in the case of Gillo Pontecorvo.
+The third hypothesis posits that the specific political and cultural dynamics of the Cold War period created a unique ecosystem in European film industries.
+This encouraged both the production and consumption of political films produced in and about the Global South aimed at large global audiences.
+The end of the Cold War, which had fueled much of the political drama inspiring European transnational films of that era, led to a rapid decline in some filmmakers’ careers, as seen with Costa-Gavras, or even a sudden halt, as in the case of Gillo Pontecorvo.

 Research Design